johnjdailey/johnjdailey/README.md

 ---

 - 🔭 I’m currently working on ...
-Data Science
+Data Governance and Data Science
 - 🌱 I’m currently learning ...
 Python, Machine Learning and Markets
 - 👯 I’m looking to collaborate on ...
 Quantitative Finance
 - 🤔 I’m looking for help with ...
 Algorithmic Trading